intracom-telecom-sdn/jscheduler-go/README.md

 - `pid` is the monitored Java process pid
 - `interval` is the monitoring interval.
 The default value is 3 seconds. _Note_ that the capture of a thread dump is a relatively expensive operation, so the interval should be relatively large if you care about the Jscheduler execution footprint.
-- `policies` is a list of policies.
-The policies are a tuple with fields in the form (threadNameFilter, threadPriority, cpuAffinityPool).
+- `policies` is a list of the scheduling policies

 The general syntax for the `policies` list is given below